-Limited Statehood: GNCTD enjoys a 'limited statehood' i.e., certain functions such as public order, police and land are outside it's purview.
-The functions which are outside the purview of GNCTD
+Limited Statehood: The government of Delhi enjoys a 'limited statehood' i.e., certain functions such as public order, police and land are outside the purview of its governance.
+The functions which are

 In what ways does Delhi's governance structure make ensuring women's safety a challenge?